Table of Contents

-Many believe that the terms “data” and “information” can be used interchangeably and mean the same.
+Usually, the terms “data” and “information” are used interchangeably.
 However, there is a subtle difference between the two.

 |Data doesn’t depend on information.||Information depends on data.|